buz321/MySQL-Tableau-portfolio/README.md

 # Task 2
 Compare the number of male managers to the number of female managers from different departments for each year, starting from 1990.

-/*Tableau automatically aggregates the numeric values of a field*/
+(*Tableau automatically aggregates the numeric values of a field*)

-(hovering over certain parts of the visualisation allows you to obtain specific quantitative information)
+(*hovering over certain parts of the visualisation allows you to obtain specific quantitative information*)

 ``` MySQL
 SELECT